Abiii9/MovieGo/README.md

 ## What is it

 This application has been developed as a part of an assignment of the Enterprise Software Development course.
-This application is an e-commerce aplication that allows people to enjoy theatre-like experience along with their friends at a reasonable price .
-There is a collection of more than four thousand movies along with five mini-theatre zones for the users to pick. the dataset for the movies has been taken from Kaggle.(https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv).
+This is an e-commerce application that allows people to enjoy theatre-like experience along with their friends at a reasonable price .
+There is a collection of more than four thousand movies along with five mini-theatre zones for the users to pick.
+The dataset for the movies has been taken from Kaggle.(https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv).

 ## Where to get it